top of page

 Mistakes are inevitable in any workplace.
 How leaders and teammates respond to those mistakes, especially in the immediate aftermath, shapes whether people will surface problems early or hide them until they become crises.

 Responding constructively means separating the person from the problem.
-It means focusing on what happened, why it happened, and how to prevent it next time rather than assigning blame or making someone feel incompetent.
-This doesn't mean ignoring errors or lowering standards.
-It means treating mistakes as data points rather than character flaws.
+It involves focusing on what happened, why it happened, and how to prevent it next time rather than assigning blame or making someone feel incompetent.
+This approach does not mean ignoring errors or lowering standards.
+Instead, it treats mistakes as data points rather than character flaws.

 Behavior Three that Builds Psychological Safety: Show Respect Consistently

 Respect in the workplace means treating every person's presence, contributions, and dignity as valuable, regardless of their role, tenure, or background.
-It's communicated through both words and actions, often in small moments that might seem insignificant but accumulate over time.
+It is communicated through both words and actions, often in small moments that might seem insignificant but accumulate over time.

 Consistency is the key word here.
 Many people are respectful in formal settings but dismissive in casual interactions.
 They may listen attentively in meetings but interrupt in hallway conversations.
 They acknowledge senior team members but overlook newer employees.
-People notice these patterns, and they draw conclusions about where they stand.
+People notice these patterns and draw conclusions about where they stand.

 Respect is the bedrock of psychological safety.
 When people feel valued and respected, they bring their best work forward.
 They contribute ideas, take ownership, and invest in the team's success.
 When they feel dismissed or invisible, they disengage.
 They do the minimum required and save their best thinking for environments where it will be appreciated.